pygame/pygame/docs/reST/ref/math.rst

    .. method:: length

-      | :sl:`returns the euclidic length of the vector.`
+      | :sl:`returns the Euclidean length of the vector.`
       | :sg:`length() -> float`

-      calculates the euclidic length of the vector which follows from the Pythagorean theorem: ``vec.length()`` ==
+      calculates the Euclidean length of the vector which follows from the Pythagorean theorem: ``vec.length()`` ==
       ``math.sqrt(vec.x**2 + vec.y**2 + vec.z**2)``